 Born on November 6th, 1959 in the Bedford-Stuyvesant section of Brooklyn, New York.
 The youngest of seven children, Ron was exposed to music by listening to records on Friday nights with his father, after his father's long week at work.
 By age 12, Ron had developed a love for the sound of the electric bass.
 It was after hearing The Jackson Five's "Darling Dear" that Ron decided to ask his parents to buy him an electric bass.
 Over the next several years Ron was greatly influenced by the 'Darling Dear' bassist, Motown's legendary James Jamerson.

 By 1984, Ron's talent as a player and composer become noticed when he and a group of musicians, including alto saxophonist Eric Wyatt recorded the theme for the TV news program "Black News".
-From that session Ron and two of the other musicians, drummer Darryl Chalmers, and guitarist Greg Sam, formed the nucleus of the New York based jazz-funk-fusion band "Axium".
-Axium became a staple of the jazz fusion clubs in NYC during that period, headlining their own shows and regularly opening for Cornell Dupree's live band and Steve Gadd's band 'The Gadd Gang'.
-In 1987 Axium won the Downbeat Music Poll contest for best song by an unsigned band with their song "Too Small" written by their saxophonist, Mark Gatz.
+From that session Ron and two of the other musicians, drummer Darryl Chalmers, and guitarist Greg Sam, formed the nucleus of the New York based jazz-funk-fusion band "Axiom".
+Ron wrote about 80% of the group's original material as Axiom went on to become a staple of the jazz fusion clubs in NYC during that period, headlining their own shows and regularly opening for "Who It Is" (a group of N.Y. studio musicians featuring Cornell Dupree, who at one time was Aretha Franklin's guitarist and musical director) and Steve Gadd's band 'The Gadd Gang'.
+In 1987 Axiom won the Downbeat Music Poll contest for best song by an unsigned band with their song "Too Small" written by their saxophonist, Mark Gatz.

 Ron continues to produce and compose new music